Founded March 24, 1888

 The Michigan Intercollegiate Athletic Association (MIAA) is America's oldest collegiate athletic conference.

 The MIAA's continuity is noteworthy.
-Of the 12 schools that have had full membership, eight are still members -- Adrian, Albion, Alma, Calvin, Hope, Kalamazoo Olivet, and Saint Mary's.
-Significantly, not one of these eight colleges has ever belonged to any other formal league.
+Of the 13 schools that have had full membership, nine are still members -- Adrian, Albion, Alma, Calvin, Hope, Kalamazoo, Olivet, Saint Mary's and Trine.
 Albion and Olivet were charter members although Albion is the only member to hold continuous membership.
-Ex-members were Michigan State University (1888-1907), Eastern Michigan University (1892-1926), Hillsdale College (1888- 1960), and Defiance College (1997-2000).
+Ex-members were Michigan State University (1888-1907), Eastern Michigan University (1892-1926), Hillsdale College (1888-1960), and Defiance College (1997-2000).

 Tri-State University became a conference member in 2004-05 upon its acceptance as a provisional NCAA member.
 Tri-State became a full member of the NCAA on August 1, 2007.
 On August 1, 2008 Tri-State changed its name to Trine University.